 Which are the best fire pit burners currently on the market?

-Putting aside the shape of the burners, which we will address a little later, there are two types currently on the market, conventional or standard burners and burners with ‘nozzles’.
+Putting aside the shape of the burners, which we will address a little later, currently there are two types on the market: conventional or standard burners and burners with ‘nozzles’.

 On our website, the ‘nozzle’ burner options are the Bullet Burners manufactured by The Outdoor Plus, the Torpedo Burners manufactured by HPC Fire, and finally the Crossfire Burners by Warming Trends.